heroku/heroku-data-privatelink-cli/README.md

 ## `heroku endpoints:access:remove [DATABASE]`

-remove an account from your Trusted VPC Endpoint's whitelist
+remove an account from your privatelink endpoint's whitelist

 ```
 USAGE